Dvsn

 Dvsn (stylized as dvsn and pronounced "division") is a Canadian R&B duo composed of singer Daniel Daley and producer Nineteen85.
-The duo is signed to Canadian rapper Drake through his label OVO Sound.
+After releasing three songs in 2015, the duo signed with Canadian rapper Drake through his label OVO Sound.
+They released their debut studio album Sept.
+5th to positive reviews that same year.
+Their second album, Morning After (2017), continued their critical success.
+They released their third album A Muse in Her Feelings (2020) and followed that up with the collaborative album Cheers to the Best Memories (2021) with Ty Dolla Sign.
+The duo's fourth studio album, Working on My Karma, was released on October 22, 2022.

 History

-Sept.
+2015–2016: Sept.
 5th

-On September 5, 2015, dvsn released two songs titled "The Line" and "With Me".
+On September 5, 2015, dvsn released two songs, titled "The Line" and "With Me".
 They initially started gaining recognition when "With Me" was played on Apple's Beats 1 radio during the seventh OVO Sound radio show.
 On December 2, 2015, they released their third song, titled "Too Deep" on SoundCloud and the iTunes Store.
 In March 2016, they released their fourth song, titled "Hallucinations" on SoundCloud and the iTunes Store.
 On February 29, 2016, it was announced that dvsn had signed to Drake's OVO Sound record label.

 On March 11, 2016, dvsn announced the release date of their debut studio album, titled Sept.
 5th, along with the album being made available for pre-order on the iTunes Store.
 They released the album exclusively on the iTunes Store and Apple Music on March 27, 2016, with the album releasing elsewhere on April 1, 2016.
+Sept.
+5 was ranked number 34 on Spin's list of The 50 Best Albums of 2016.